nalinbendapudi/Object-Detection-with-FasterRCNN-and-YOLO/README.md

-# Object Detection with Faster-RCNN and Yolo
+# Object Detection with Faster-RCNN and YOLO

 Object Detection is done using:
 - Yolo (single stage RCNN)